jcook0/jcook0.github.io/about.md

 published: true
 ---

-Hi, welcome to my jekyll blog.
+Hi, welcome to my blog.
+My posts are meant to share ideas I find useful.

 ### More Information

-nothing atm
+More information to come.